Financial help and resources for cancer patients

 As a result, Canada’s drug prices are now the third highest among the Organisation for Economic Co-operation and Development (OECD) countries, which can impact how accessible some medications are to Canadians.
 The cost of medication can also be determined by the province and territory you live in.

-How to get financial assistance for cancer treatment
+How to get financial help for cancer treatment

-If you have questions about financial assistance for cancer patients programs or state benefits for cancer patients, speak with your doctor or hospital social worker—the hospital business office should have helpful information and additional relief resources.
+If you have questions about financial assistance programs or state benefits for cancer patients, speak with your doctor or hospital social worker—the hospital business office should have helpful information and additional relief resources.

-To access financial assistance for cancer patients, there are several routes you can explore.
+To access financial help, there are several routes you can explore.
 Here are some of the options available to you.

 Government assistance

-Many national and state programs provide free government assistance for cancer patients.
-Each program has unique eligibility requirements you must meet to gain access to any state benefits available for cancer patients.
+Many national and state programs provide free government grants for cancer patients.
+Each program has unique eligibility requirements you must meet to gain access to any state benefits.

 The Canadian Cancer Society is an excellent source of information on financial help for Canadians diagnosed with cancer.